JungHsuan/react-native-gesture-flip-card/README.md

 ## 2024-11-10

-1. Create a new example app 'app' and remove the old 'example'
+1. Create a new example app `app` and remove the old `example`
-2. (Breaking change) 'renderBack' and 'renderFront' are passing through props instenad of passing by children.
+2. (Breaking change) `renderBack` and `renderFront` are passing through props instenad of passing by children.
-3. (new) Add a argument in 'onFlipEnd' function, it will return a boolean value(1: front and 0 for back) when the flip animation ended.
+3. (new) Add a argument in `onFlipEnd` function, it will return a boolean value(1: front and 0 for back) when the flip animation ended.
-4. (new) Add a new props: 'onFaceChanged' function, it will retrun a boolean value(1: front and 0 for back) when the face is changed.
+4. (new) Add a new props: `onFaceChanged` function, it will retrun a boolean value(1: front and 0 for back) when the face is changed.

 ## 2022-03-16